MessayaFoureal/HR-Presence-Insights-Dashboard-/README.md

 2. Data cleansing using:
    - Power BI Query to transform data
 3. Matrix using DAX
-   - to answer Client(HR) questions or query like presence, working from and sick leaves percetages
+   - to answer Client(HR) questions or query like presence, working from and sick leaves percentages
 4. Measures
 5. Visualization
    - Tables